-Phillips & Cohen associate John Tremblay represents whistleblowers in both “qui tam” (False Claims Act) cases and claims with the Securities and Exchange Commission’s and the Commodity Futures Trading Commission’s whistleblower reward programs.
+Phillips & Cohen partner John Tremblay represents whistleblowers in both “qui tam” (False Claims Act) cases and claims under the Securities and Exchange Commission’s and the Commodity Futures Trading Commission’s whistleblower reward programs.

-He has worked on Medicare and Medicaid fraud whistleblower cases involving kickbacks, fraudulent billing and mischaracterization of laboratory services, and the falsification of pharmacy claims for costly prescription drugs, services performed by unlicensed providers, and non-bona fide donation schemes.
+His successful qui tam cases include Medicare and Medicaid fraud whistleblower cases involving kickbacks, fraudulent billing and mischaracterization of laboratory services, the falsification of pharmacy claims for costly prescription drugs, services performed by unlicensed providers, and non-bona fide donation schemes.
 He also works on procurement and customs fraud cases.
 He has deep experience in matters alleging the bribery of foreign officials in violation of the US Foreign Corrupt Practices Act.

-Mr. Tremblay received his law degree from Berkeley Law at the University of California’s Berkeley School of Law, where he was senior articles editor for the Berkeley Journal of Employment and Labor Law.
+Mr. Tremblay received his law degree from the University of California’s Berkeley School of Law, where he was senior articles editor for the Berkeley Journal of Employment and Labor Law.

 Prior to starting law school, Mr. Tremblay was a program officer at the Kalmanovitz Initiative for Labor and the Working Poor, a Georgetown University-based labor research center, and a legal assistant at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

-He is admitted to the bar in Washington, DC.
+He is admitted to the bar in Washington, DC, and California.

 - “Who Is a Whistleblower Under Dodd-Frank’s Anti-Retaliation Provisions?” – NYU Compliance & Enforcement